web-native/docs/chtml/v060/specs/scoped-js/README.md

 ```

 ## Globals
-Unless explicitly given, ScopedJS can not have access to any variable in the global scope.
-The `ENV.globals` is where we could create the global scope ScopedJS sees.
+Unless explicitly given, Scoped JS wouldn't have access to any variable in the global scope.
+The Scoped JS's `ENV.globals` configuration parameter is where we create the global scope that Scoped JS sees.

-If ScopedJS was loaded via a script tag, we could access `ENV.globals` this way:
+If *ScopedJS* was loaded via a script tag, `ENV.globals` would be available from the window object:

 ```js
 let ScopedJS_ENV = window.WebNative.ScopedJS.ENV;
 let ScopedJSGlobals = ScopedJS_ENV.globals;
 ```

-An import statement could be used otherwise:
+An import statement would be used otherwise:

 ```js
 // Import directly